Quick Summary

 Adhering to its motto, the dynasty made Bijapur a pioneer in the literary field.
 The Bijapur School of Art speaks about the artistic glory of Bijapur.
 The most remarkable establishment was made under the reign of the seventh ruler of Bijapur, Ibrahim Adil Shah II.

-Adil Shah II is commemorated for its simple yet magnificent mausoleum of Bijapur – Gol Gumbaz.
+Adil Shah II is commemorated for his simple yet magnificent mausoleum of Bijapur – Gol Gumbaz.
 It is the second-largest dome in the world.
-Its whispering gallery shines through.
-Other establishments,, such as Ibrahim Rouza and Jama masjid signify the artistic eminence of Bijapur under Adil Shah.
+It’s whispering gallery shines through.
+Other establishments, such as Ibrahim Rouza and the Jama masjid, signify the artistic eminence of Bijapur under Adil Shah.

 There are more fascinating things to know about this monument.
-We will discuss 10 interesting facts about Gol Gumbaz in the later part of this page.
+We will discuss 10 interesting facts about Gol Gumbaz in the latter part of this page.

 Gol Gumbaz, situated in Bijapur, is widely known for its symmetrical architecture and commendable echo system.
 The echo system is designed so that even the faintest sound can be heard at about 37 meters.
 The huge edifice is a structure with dark grey basalt.
 It is one of the amazing structures of the Deccan Indo-Islamic architectural style.
 It is also known as the Black Taj Mahal.